icsharpcode/ILSpy/ICSharpCode.ILSpyX/MermaidDiagrammer/ReadMe.md

 It's got some [type relations](https://raw.githack.com/h0lg/SubTubular/netAmermaid2/netAmermaid/class-diagrammer.html?d=LR&i=tim&t=Caption-CaptionTrack-PaddedMatch-IncludedMatch-Video-VideoSearchResult-CaptionTrackResult) and [inheritance](https://raw.githack.com/h0lg/SubTubular/netAmermaid2/netAmermaid/class-diagrammer.html?d=LR&i=tim&t=RemoteValidated-SearchChannel-SearchCommand-Shows-SearchPlaylist-SearchPlaylistCommand-OrderOptions-SearchVideos) going on that offer a decent playground.

-> Wouldn't it be great to show off netAmermaid's capabilities applied to itself?
-Sure - but with the console app being as simple as it is, its class diagrams are pretty boring and don't get the benefit across.
-As with any documentation, netAmermaid starts to shine at higher complexity.
-So you could say it offers little value to itself - but it rather likes to call that selfless and feel good about it.

 # Optimized for exploration and sharing